As a speech-language pathology professional, you are the expert on dysphagia.

 Tongue Press Out: Gently bite down on a tongue depressor placed between your upper and lower front teeth.
 Press your tongue against the tongue depressor.
 You may hold the tongue depressor in place with your hand if it shifts.
 Continue pressing for 10 seconds.
 Remember to gently bite down on the tongue depressor.
 Pause and repeat for a total of 10 presses.

-Tongue Press Side: Gently bites down a tongue depressor placed between your upper and lower premolars.
-Press the side of your tongue against he tongue depressor.
+Tongue Press Side: Gently bite down a tongue depressor placed between your upper and lower premolars.
+Press the side of your tongue against the tongue depressor.
 You may hold the tongue depressor in place with your hand if it shifts.
 Continue pressing for 10 seconds.
 Remember to gently bite down on the tongue depressor.
 Pause and repeat for a total of 10 presses.
 Switch sides and repeat steps 1-5.

 Orofacial Exercises for Patients on Chemoradiation